eraybasar/pesdk-docs/_guides/html5/v5/introduction/getting_started.md

 ## Ready to go!
 This is all that is necessary to get PhotoEditor SDK up and running.
 Now all you have to do is launch a webserver.

-- run `npx parcel index.html`
+- Run `npx parcel index.html`.
-- now open `http://localhost:1234/` in your browser
+- Now open `http://localhost:1234/` in your browser.

 {% capture identifier %}{{page.title}}-{{page.version}}-ANALYTICS-03{% endcapture %}